codethor0/secure-code-reasoner/ARCHITECTURE.md

 ### 3. Tracing Subsystem

 #### Purpose
-Executes untrusted code in a controlled environment, captures execution traces, and calculates risk scores.
+Executes code in a subprocess with Python-level restrictions (advisory only, not OS-level sandboxing), captures execution traces, and calculates risk scores.

 #### Responsibilities
 - Execute code in subprocess with resource limits